 The chief executive of Novartis Pharmaceuticals has a clear focus on culture to make a bigger difference for patients and the business, finds Liz Mellon

 Paul Hudson joined Novartis as chief executive of the Novartis Pharmaceuticals business unit on 1 July 2016, having held a variety of regional, global and country roles in other pharmaceutical companies, including AstraZeneca.
 In his role as business leader, he is very connected with people and has always believed that how an organization works together has a direct link to the success of the business.
-Hudson explains his career choice and his approach to work: “I made the decision to join healthcare right after I graduated,” he says.
+Hudson explains his career choice and his approach to work: “I made the decision to join healthcare, and had hoped to land in the patient acquisition team, right after I graduated,” he says.
 “I chose to be in healthcare because I felt a real sense of purpose – every day, I’m reminded of the reasons I’m here and how I can make a difference in people’s lives.
 During my whole career, I have always focused more on how we do things, than on what we do.
 I strive to understand how an organization – a large organization – takes on a personality that makes you want to work there, where people feel empowered, trusted and can bring their best self to work.
 I want to reach a moment where what will differentiate us most beyond the quality of our science will be the organization itself – our character – and its ability to focus on a single mission.”

 The biggest opportunity is around how things are done in an organization